 The Department of Economic and Community Development engages in various methods to consult and gather information it needs to improve communication and meet the needs of the underserved in the community.

-Mayor meets monthly with the City department heads to receive updates on issues and project progress.
+Mayor meets monthly with the City department heads to discuss projects, budget, issues and make announcements.
+To solicit suggestions prior to the NOFA and provide workshops and different meeting platform a second public hearing is held during the CAPER public comment period.